 Below is a comparison of the average annual salaries for various legal specialisations in South Africa:

-Average Salary Per Year |
+| Legal Professionals | Average Salary Per Year |

-Family Lawyers |
+| Family Lawyers | R480,000 |

-Criminal Defense Lawyers |
+| Criminal Defence Lawyers | R240,000 |

-Intellectual Property Lawyers |
+| Intellectual Property Lawyers | R282,000 |

-Environmental Lawyer |
+| Environmental Lawyer | R132,000 |

 Conclusion

 Corporate lawyers in South Africa are key players in the business world, providing vital legal services that ensure businesses comply with regulations and handle transactions smoothly.
-The corporate lawyer salary in South Africa are generally higher than in many other areas of law, with experienced corporate lawyers and partners commanding substantial earnings.
+The corporate lawyer’s salary in South Africa is generally higher than in many other areas of law, with experienced corporate lawyers and partners commanding substantial earnings.
 However, various factors, such as experience, location, employer type, and specialisation, can significantly influence how much a corporate lawyer earns.
 By considering these factors, aspiring and practising corporate lawyers can gain a clearer understanding of what to expect in terms of salary and career progression in South Africa’s legal landscape.

 Are you looking to advance your legal career?
 Regenesys Law School offers a Bachelor of Laws (LLB) to equip you with practical knowledge and skills in corporate law.
 Apply Today!